safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 as that would silently bypass the fingerprint isolation designed in section 15.
-Instead, hydration records are held in the temporary public-identity continuation map until the hydrating consumer executes, derives its runtime fingerprint, and lazily adopts `record.cache`.
+Instead, hydration records are held in the temporary public-identity continuation map until the hydrating consumer executes, derives its runtime fingerprint, and lazily adopts `record.cache` only under the Review 009 safety rule above.
+Credential-dependent values remain consumer continuation state.

 ### Hydration authority